mydataglobal/bylaws/README.md

 The Steering Committee shall conduct the annual performance audit and report it in the spring general meeting.

-The Steering Committee shall consist of four (4) principal members for the term starting 2022 and from then on (6) principal members representing the association membership, half of them from each membership class.
+The Steering Committee shall consist of six (6) principal members representing the association membership, half of them from each membership class.
 The representatives of each membership class shall be elected among the Association’s members at the autumn general meeting.
 For each of the principal Steering Committee members, a personal alternate member shall be elected.
 Members of the Steering Committee that are candidates for election cannot review the other candidates for that election.

 ## 5.3 Steering Committee Members’ Term of Office